 To create a two-minute animation for BBC iWonder explaining the fascinating history of Daylight Saving Time.
-Narrated by the enigmatic Steven Fry, the film had to cover Daylight Saving Time’s origins in 18th Century Paris to its first practical use by Germany in World War One.
+Narrated by the enigmatic Stephen Fry, the film had to cover Daylight Saving Time’s origins in 18th Century Paris to its first practical use by Germany in World War One.

 The aim was to produce a vibrant, rich and super-slick animation, where each scene transitioned seamlessly into the next.
 Drawing on inspiration from the 1950s Cartoon Modern/UPA, we created a wealth of uniquely styled, quirky characters and environments.